mjlacey/lithiuminventory/content/more/about.md

 draft: false
 ---

-Lithium Inventory is an online resource for battery science and electrochemistry.
+Lithium Inventory is an online resource for battery science and electrochemistry, founded in 2023.

 ## People